-Yes, I know that you may have already booked or traveled on your family vacation, perhaps to Disney World, a Caribbean Cruise, or even the Grand Canyon, but who decided on the destination?
+Yes, I know that you may have already booked or traveled on a family vacation or maybe you are planning one for the summer, perhaps to Disney World, a Caribbean Cruise, or even the Grand Canyon, but who decided on the destination?
 Was it the whole family including the kids?
 Learn how you can get the whole family involved in planning your next family vacation and how to keep the kids from losing interest.

 In the hectic pace of everything, it can be easy to forget the bigger reasons families choose to travel with their children: to enrich their lives, expand their cultural horizons, and have fun too!
 What are some ways that you can really get your child curious about your travel destinations?

 Here are some ideas for sparking the love of travel in your child on your next family vacation.

 1) Use your child’s natural interests to make a destination come alive.